Community Building Fund

 The fund is being delivered by the Ontario Trillium Foundation across two distinct funding streams - Operating and Capital:

-Support for the repair, renovation or retrofitting of existing sport and recreation infrastructure to address public health requirements related to COVID-19 and community need.
+Support for the repair, renovation or retrofitting of existing sport and recreation facilities to address local community need or public health requirements identified through COVID-19.

 Operating relief to help organizations remain viable so they can continue to improve quality of life and provide services, jobs, educational opportunities and programming for Ontarians.